HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/barrett.md

 # Trivia

-- The Barrett is the second bullpup weapon to be added to Suroi, after the [AUG](/weapons/guns/aug)
+- The Barrett is the second bullpup weapon to be added to Suroi, after the [AUG](/weapons/guns/aug).
-- At 129 damage, the Barrett has the highest damage per bullet of any obtainable weapon
+- At 129 damage, the Barrett has the highest damage per bullet of any obtainable weapon.
-- In real life, the Barrett uses the .50 BMG cartridge
+- In real life, the Barrett uses the .50 BMG cartridge.
-  - However, this is simplified to the 12.7mm ammunition (technically correct because .50 BMG is 12.7x99mm)
+  - However, this is simplified to the 12.7mm ammunition (technically correct because .50 BMG is 12.7x99mm).
-- The Barrett has the fastest bullet speed of any gun (excluding the [Death Ray](/weapons/guns/death_ray))
+- The Barrett has the fastest bullet speed of any gun (excluding the [Death Ray](/weapons/guns/death_ray)).

 # History

 - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)
-  - Casing spawn x-offset decreased to 2 (from 4)
+  - Casing spawn x-offset decreased to 2 (from 4).
 - [v0.13.0](https://github.com/HasangerGames/suroi/releases/tag/v0.13.0)
-  - Added
+  - Added.

 # Gallery